What is GERD?

 Can I Have a Normal Life With GERD?

 With the right treatment plan and lifestyle changes to best manage symptoms, you can live a normal life with GERD.
-This includes avoiding the foods or beverages that can trigger GERD symptoms such as:

 - Chocolate